-Figure 3-2 shows the WY 2020-2021 groundwater elevation contour map for the Indio Subbasin.
-Average groundwater elevations of the principal aquifer for the water year are used for contouring, as water levels do not exhibit strong seasonal trends.
+Figure 3-2 shows the WY 2021-2022 groundwater elevation contour map for the Indio Subbasin.
+Groundwater levels do not exhibit strong seasonal variations, so average groundwater elevations of the principal aquifer for the water year are used for contouring.
 Regional groundwater flows are in a northwest-to-southeast direction through the Indio Subbasin.
 Groundwater elevations range from greater than 1,200 feet above mean sea level (feet msl) near the San Gorgonio Pass Subbasin in the northwest to approximately -200 feet msl in the southeast along the northern shoreline of the Salton Sea.
-The hydraulic gradients across the Indio Subbasin in WY 2020-2021 were typically steeper in the northwest with the gradient flattening to the southeast.
-Groundwater elevations and gradients are strongly influenced by groundwater replenishment activities near the WWR-GRF and TEL-GRF.
+The hydraulic gradients across the Indio Subbasin in WY 2021-2022 were typically steeper in the northwest with the gradient flattening to the southeast, similar to last water year.
+Groundwater elevations and gradients in WY 2021-2022 were less influenced by groundwater replenishment activities than in previous years but water levels remain high near the WWR-GRF and TEL-GRF.
 Geological faults, constrictions, and pumping also affect local hydraulic gradients.

 Long-term water level hydrographs for 16 selected Key Wells distributed across the Indio Subbasin are presented on Figure 3-2 to illustrate groundwater elevation trends over time.
 Water level measurements for the 16 wells are included on five hydrographs labeled 1 through 5 on Figure 3-2 and depict the groundwater level response to historical pumping and water management activities in the Indio Subbasin.

-The hydrographs show that groundwater levels in the northwestern portion of the Indio Subbasin have responded directly and positively to historical replenishment activities at the WWR-GRF (Hydrograph 1).
+Even as this water year's groundwater replenishment was less than average, groundwater levels still show positive responses from the replenishment in previous years.
+The hydrographs show that groundwater levels in the northwestern portion of the Indio Subbasin have responded directly and positively to historical replenishment activities at the WWR-GRF (Hydrograph 2).
 Groundwater elevations in the Palm Springs/Cathedral City area have remained relatively stable over time with more moderate positive responses to upgradient WWR-GRF replenishment activities.
-Groundwater levels in the Palm Desert area have stabilized since 2005 and increased slightly since 2010 with recent increases coinciding with reduced groundwater pumping and initiation of recharge at the PD-GRF in February 2019 (Hydrograph 2).
+Groundwater levels in the Palm Desert area have stabilized since 2005 and increased slightly since 2010 with recent increases coinciding with reduced groundwater pumping and initiation of recharge at the PD-GRF in February 2019 (Hydrograph 3).
 Groundwater elevations in Bermuda Dunes, La Quinta, Indio, and Coachella have stabilized since 2005 and increased slightly in the La Quinta area since 2010 (Hydrograph 3).
-Groundwater elevations in the southeastern portion of the Indio Subbasin near Thermal and Mecca have responded positively to replenishment activities at the TEL-GRF since recharge commenced in 2009 (Hydrographs 4 and 5).
+Groundwater elevations in the southeastern portion of the Indio Subbasin near Thermal, Mecca, and Oasis have responded positively to replenishment activities at the TEL-GRF since recharge commenced in 2009 (Hydrographs 4 and 5).
 Full-scale hydrographs for all Key Wells are provided in Appendix A. The full-scale hydrographs in Appendix A show the surface elevation of each well as a horizontal line.

-Collectively, the selected hydrographs illustrate the effectiveness of groundwater replenishment, source substitution, and conservation programs in the Indio Subbasin in maintaining and, in some areas, increasing groundwater storage under varying historical climatic and water use conditions.
+Collectively, the selected hydrographs illustrate the effectiveness of long-term groundwater replenishment, source substitution, and conservation programs in the Indio Subbasin in maintaining and, in some areas, increasing groundwater levels under varying historical climatic and water use conditions.